UL-FRI-NLP-Course-2022-23/nlp-course-3braincells/README.md

 ## Running the code

-When running `Pipeline.py` script, located in `src`, we are performing whole project pipeline that consists of the following stages: character extraction, coreference resolution, sentiment analysis and visualization.
+When running `Pipeline.py` script, located in `src`, we are performing the whole project pipeline that consists of the following stages: character extraction, coreference resolution, sentiment analysis, and visualization.

 In order to run the script, you need to provide a path to the story (txt file) as an argument.